-COVID-19: MX Player, Prime Video, Zee5, Voot reduce streaming bitrates, Hotstar to wait and watch
+COVID-19: Netflix, Prime Video, Zee5 reduce streaming bitrates in India, Hotstar to wait and watch

 Last mile connectivity

-Netflix said it had no comment on whether it plans to reduce bandwidth use in India.
-However, one of the companies’ network engineers pointed out how last mile connectivity is the weakest link in an internet that is otherwise ready to scale for situations like this:
+One of Netflix’s network engineers pointed out how last mile connectivity is the weakest link in an internet that is otherwise ready to scale for situations like this:

 Many middle and last mile networks were not built for 100% WFH + eLearning/gaming/streaming concurrently.. we did this as a preemptive measure in some markets, but others were struggling already and we wanted to help provide relief. https://t.co/9lVZiDyAyO https://t.co/wGrpQYLPoX

-Note: Update (24 March): Netflix said that it will join other streaming services in India and reduce the bitrates of its videos to avoid congesting networks.
-This comes as the COVID-19 outbreak has led to telecom companies to put pressure on the government and streaming services to reduce this load on their networks.